Richard Golian

 Then there are social networks.
 Public posts, photos, location tags—all these are small puzzle pieces that can be assembled into a picture that someone never intended to reveal.
 AI could identify that two individuals who claim not to know each other actually spent a vacation together.
 Or that a politician who insists they have never met a particular business owner was in fact present at their private celebration.
 It’s both terrifying and fascinating how much can be reconstructed from publicly available data.

 It’s not just about politics and corruption.
 AI can be extremely useful in investigating tax fraud as well.
 Large-scale money laundering schemes often involve funds moving through dozens of companies in different countries.
 A human analyst might spend months mapping out these transactions, but AI could accomplish this within minutes.
-It could track money flows, analyze blockchain transactions, and detect patterns indicative of money laundering.
+It could track money flows, analyse blockchain transactions, and detect patterns indicative of money laundering.

 The Risks of AI Being Used for Extortion and Control